SemEval-2026 Task 6: CLARITY -- Unmasking Political Question Evasions: Introduction

 A total of 124 teams registered for the shared task, of which 30 chose to submit a system description paper.
 During the testing and evaluation phases, participants collectively submitted 946 valid prediction sets for the clarity-level subtask and 539 for the evasion-level subtask.
 We interpret this level of participation, together with the diversity of methodological approaches proposed by the teams, as strong indicators of the task’s success.
 The substantial number of participants also enables us to identify and analyze key trends in the strategies used to address the task.

-Out of the 41 teams submitting results to the leaderboard (regardless of consequent paper submission), 30 of them managed to achieve comparable or better performance to the best baseline provided for clarity-level classification, with the winning team advancing F1 score by 13pp, pushing Macro-F1 from 0.68 to 0.89.
-However, evasion-based classification proved to be significantly more challenging: only one team out of the 33 submitted managed to achieve performance on par with the provided baseline (0.68) with the rest of the teams scoring lower.
-Leading systems primarily rely on LLMs, accompanied by advanced prompting strategies that enable implicitly deciphering discriminative features of each category, as well as exploitation of the taxonomical relationships between evasion and clarity categories.
-Nevertheless, the plateau reached in Subtask 2 performance underlines the persistent difficulty of fine-grained classification of evasion formulations, despite the introduction of more capable LLMs since the development of the provided baselines.
+Out of the 41 teams submitting results to the leaderboard (regardless of consequent paper submission), seven of them managed to achieve comparable or better performance than the best baseline provided for clarity-level classification, with the winning team advancing Macro-F1 score by 7pp, from 0.82 to 0.89.
+Similarly, on evasion-based classification seven teams out of the 33 submitted managed to achieve performance better than the provided baseline (0.57) with the rest of the teams scoring below.
+Leading systems primarily rely on LLMs, accompanied by advanced prompting strategies that enable capturing discriminative features for each category, as well as exploitation of the taxonomical relationships between evasion and clarity categories.